 Life on the vine

 The raisins are hard to work for, but the results are sweet.
-It takes at least three full years to produce a single raisin, from the time a grape vine is planted to its first yield.
+It takes at least three full years to produce a single raisin, from the time a grapevine is planted to its first yield.
 Life on the vine

 Grapevines must be tended by hand and demand constant attention all year.
 In January, vines are carefully pruned to allow the “canes,” the most productive branches, to grow.
 After pruning, the canes are hand-tied to rows of wire four to five feet off the ground.

 Buds first appear towards spring.
-By March and early April the sun draws out tiny grape clusters.
+By March and early April, the sun draws out tiny grape clusters.
 These clusters will grow and plump in the hot valley sun all summer under the watchful eyes of farmers.

 Since vines need large amounts of water to bear fruit, farmers heavily irrigate to soak the roots to a depth of three to five feet throughout the growing season.
 Miles and miles of irrigation pipes and pumps provide ample water to the vines in temperatures that can reach over 110 degrees Fahrenheit.

-By late August, the lush, heavy and ripe grapes are ready to become raisins.
+By late August, the lush, heavy, and ripe grapes are ready to become raisins.
 Skilled farm workers gently hand-pick the grape clusters and lay them on clean paper trays between the rows of vines.
-During the two to three week drying period, the grapes are turned to make sure they receive enough sun to become dark sun-dried raisins.
+During the two to three-week drying period, the grapes are turned to make sure they receive enough sun to become dark sun-dried raisins.

 When the moisture content is about 15 percent, the trays are carefully rolled into bundles for protection from the weather.
 After drying for several more days, the bundles are opened and emptied into field bins ready to be taken to the farmer’s yard.
 There they are loaded onto a vibrating conveyor belt that separates the larger stems from the raisins.